 At Walthamstow Hall we are proud of all of the achievements of all of our pupils in their academic, artistic and sporting endeavours.

 Recording of Lesson During Remote Learning – Please also refer to the Safeguarding Child Protection Policy Addendum in Response to Covid-19

+Teachers are instructed to record their on-line lessons using MS Teams for the purpose of sharing the material with any students who may have missed the lesson or for those who wish to further review what was discussed.
+These recordings are stored in the UK and accessed using MS Stream.
+No one outside of the organisation has access to these recordings and, unless we are required to retain a particular recording, these will be deleted within 12 months following a return to normal School operation.
+Any further questions should be directed to Mr Hughes (chs@whall.school).

 We particularly welcome parents to our concerts, plays and sporting events, as well as to more formal occasions during the school year.
 The school walls are decorated with examples of pupils’ work, team photographs and photographs of trips and expeditions in which our pupils have participated.
 Our website, School Facebook page and Twitter feed are updated regularly and parents are kept abreast with news from our school community.

 The Application of Data Protection Laws to taking, using and storing images of children